coax-dev/coax/doc/examples/atari/ddpg.rst

 Atari 2600: Pong with DDPG
 ==========================

-In this notebook we solve the `PongDeterministic-v4 <https://gym.openai.com/envs/Pong-v0/>`_ environment using :doc:`DDPG </examples/stubs/ddpg>`.
+In this notebook we solve the `Pong <https://gym.openai.com/envs/Pong-v0/>`_ environment using :doc:`DDPG </examples/stubs/ddpg>`.
 We'll use a convolutional neural net (without pooling) as our function approximator for the policy and q-function.

 This notebook periodically generates GIFs, so that we can inspect how the training is progressing.